Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 In 1873 adverts were placed in the London Standard 'A limited number of Young LADIES RECEIVED, to whose care and instruction the Principals devotion...' suggesting Brent House was used as a school or college.

-The 1891 census shows William R Lacey living at Brent Cottage, he was a civil engineer.
+The 1891 census shows William R Lacey living at Brent Cottage, he was a civil engineer and the father of Frederick William Lacey, surveyor to Brentford Local Board 1881-1888.
 Next door at Brent House lived Nicholas Luscombe, 'Steward of Club' and his wife Sarah A, 'Stewardess'.

 Kelly's Directory of Essex, Herts & Middx, 1894: Brentford Conservative Club (William Lewis, secretary), Brent House, The Butts.
 The 1894 OS map shows Brent Cottage and an adjoining 'Club' on the Upper Butts and Brent Road corner.